ocxtal/minialign/README.md

-PacBio E. coli reads to pre-indexed 9.6Gbp bacterial genomes in 3 minutes, to pre-indexed >100Gbp nt database in ~1 hour (of which ~20 minutes are spent on loading index from the network filesystem; peak RAM: 10GB), map 2800 bacteria to themselves in 1 hour, and map mouse genome to human in 20 minutes (with one CPU as multi-threading is ineffective for chromosome-long queries).
-Minimap can also find long matches between 1Gbp E.  coli reads in one minute, though the sensitivity is probably not good enough.
+PacBio E. coli reads to pre-indexed 9.6Gbp bacterial genomes in 3 minutes, to pre-indexed >100Gbp nt database in ~1 hour (of which ~20 minutes are spent on loading index from the network filesystem; peak RAM: 10GB), map 2800 bacteria to themselves in 1 hour, and map 1Gbp E. coli reads against themselves in a couple of minutes.

 Minimap does not replace mainstream aligners, but it can be useful when you want to quickly identify long approximate matches at moderate divergence among